Syntax

 <p><a href="https://nette.org">Title</a></p>

-However, n:attributes are not only a shortcut for pair tags, there are some pure n:attributes as well, for example the coder's best friend n:class.
+However, n:attributes are not only a shortcut for pair tags, there are some pure n:attributes as well, for example the coder's best friend n:class or the very handy n:href.

 Filters